Manual Intervention task

 Use this task in a release pipeline to pause an active deployment within a stage, typically to perform some manual steps or actions, and then continue the automated deployment tasks.

 Can be used in only an agentless job of a release pipeline.
-This task is not supported in a build pipeline.
+This task is supported only in classic release pipelines.

 |Display name||Required.
 The name to display for this task.|

 |Instructions||Optional.
 The instruction text to display to the user when the task is activated.|

 |Notify users||Optional.
 The list of users that will be notified that the task has been activated.|

 |On timeout||Required.
 The action to take (reject or resume) if the task times out with no manual intervention.
 The default is to reject the deployment.|

 |Control options||See Control options|

 The Manual Intervention task does not perform deployment actions directly.
 Instead, it allows you to pause an active deployment within a stage, typically to perform some manual steps or actions, and then continue the automated deployment tasks.
 For example, the user may need to edit the details of the current release before continuing; perhaps by entering the values for custom variables used by the tasks in the release.